aabccd021/systemd-notify-fifo/README.md

 In some scenario, you might want to manually wait for the NOTIFY_SOCKET to be ready.
 In this case, you can use the `systemd-notify-fifo-server` command.

+The command accepts `-ready` argument, which is a path to a FIFO file that will be written to when the NOTIFY_SOCKET is ready.
+The `-out` argument is the same thing as the argument passed to `systemd-notify-fifo`.

 ```bash
 export NOTIFY_SOCKET=$(realpath ./notify.sock)